Web Scraping For Beginners (Tips To Help You Get Started)

 Web Scraping Tips – Gather Your Tools

 Unless you are a web developer, you need to get the right tools for website scraping.
 Start with an online web scraper.
 This tool will go out and scrape the data from the site for you.
-There are a ton of tools out there, including the Google Chrome Web Scraper extension and FMiner both of which may allow you to scrape simple sites (unlike scraping Craigslist which is better left to pro equipment).
+There are a ton of tools out there, including the Google Chrome Web Scraper extension and FMiner both of which may allow you to scrape simple sites.
 Do your homework and choose the scraper that works best for your needs.
 You will need to decide if you’re going to use a hosted scraping solution or a desktop app for your website scraping needs.

 If you choose to get a desktop application, you will need to download and install it.
 Then, it will run from your PC or laptop.
 You will be responsible for updating it to make sure that you have the latest and greatest technology at your disposal.